apaz-cli/apaz-cli.github.io/blog/Safety.md

 Luckily, people don't often write code like this that's so obviously wrong.
 We know that dereferencing a wild pointer (one that isn't aligned inside of a valid memory region) is bad.
 But there are less obvious ways to obtain a pointer to an invalid memory region.
 We've covered the null pointer case, but there's also use after free.
-Unless we can guaruntee that `str` is valid and aligned, we cannot call this function safely.
+Unless we can guarantee that `str` is valid and aligned, we cannot call this function safely.
 It could cause undefined behavior by dereferencing that pointer, which is unfortunately the entire point of the function.

 From a language design perspective, it doesn't have to be this way.
 What if the creation of that pointer was the